agilepro/epiconsciousness/docs/Religion/Apologetics/observing-evolution-trick.md

 But the real reason is emotional: the creationist says "no way in hell I am related to any apes".
 I just don't FEEL like I am descended from any other animals.
 So I will make up a bogus reason, claiming that DNA change simply can't account for it.
 Understand that you reject evolution because you just don't feel like it is true, and no other good reason.

+## Linguistic Confusion

+One barrier to understanding evolution is thinking of a line of animals as a “single thing”.
+We forget about the individual, and think only of the category.

+Two animals produce a baby, we think of all those animals as the same thing.
+All horses are one thing: horses.
+All donkeys are one thing: donkeys.

+The reality is that each animal is unique.
+Genes have so many variations that every individual animal is unique: no two animals ever have the same genes.
+(Except identical siblings, of course, special case).

+The two parents are different, and the baby is different from both parents.

+Obviously, there is a lot of similarity, because the changes are small.
+But saying that the baby is the exact same thing is ignoring the difference.

+We say animal X turns into Animal Y.  No animal X has ever “turned into” animal Y.  Instead, animal X parents had an animal Y baby.

+I know this sounds like semantic nitpicking, but language structures our thoughts.

+The question in a different thread was “Will whales ever become something different.”
+The answer is NO.  No whale will ever be anything different from a whale, but they might have offspring that are not whales.

+Let’s say that whales evolve into a new thing called a belubicon.
+See, there i did it.
+I said that “whales” would” become” something else, and that is a kind of fallacy to think that way.
+The belubicon descended from whales, but whales as a category remains as it always was.

+When you realize that every baby is a change from the parents, then you see that “whales” remain whales, while the line of animals diverges to the point where we start calling them (the offspring) by a new name.

+With this comes the realization is that “whales” don’t exist as a thing in the world, but instead there are things in the world that we categorize as whales because of their features.
+The population of whales is not identical: there are all kinds of variations: size, weight, slight body proportions, coloration, etc.  The population centers around a collection of properties that one might call the “ideal whale” but no single whale is exactly the same as the ideal whale.

+The human mind wants to categorize all whales as one thing: whales.
+This is to reduce the amount things we need to remember about the world.
+Treat all whales like whales, and you can ignore their individual differences.
+The difficulty of understanding of evolution is SIMPLY because the mind is not able to think about all animals in the world as individuals.
+Our simplified view of the world makes it challenging then to see evolution as it works.